You are here: Urology Textbook > Prostate > Prostate cancer > Definition

 5α-reductase Inhibitors and Prostate Cancer Risk

 In long-term randomized studies with 5α-reductase inhibitors to treat benign prostate hyperplasia, the incidence of prostate cancer was reduced (compared to placebo).
-For finasteride, the reduction of prostate cancer incidence was shown in one randomized study.
-However, the rate of undifferentiated tumors was higher in the verum group.
 For dutasteride, the reduced prostate cancer incidence was shown in the REDUCE trial.
 After 4 years of treatment with dutasteride 0.5 mg/d, the prostate cancer incidence in patients with increased risk was reduced to 20% (dutasteride) vs. 25% (placebo) (Andriole et al., 2010).
-The effect of dutasteride on the prostate cancer mortality remains unclear, neither agent was recommended by the FDA for use for chemoprevention of prostate cancer.
+The effect of 5α reductase inhibitors on prostate cancer mortality remains unclear, and the FDA recommended neither agent for the prevention of prostate cancer.

 Selenium and Prostate Cancer Risk

 Randomized trials and case-control studies could partly demonstrate a preventive effect of selenium on the development of prostate carcinoma.
-The meaningful SELECT study (see below) failed to demonstrate any preventive effect.
+The meaningful SELECT study (see below) failed to show any preventive effect.

 Antioxidants and Prostate Cancer Risk:

-Both vitamin C and vitamin E have antioxidant properties, which are associated with a reduction of cancer risk.
-The Physicians Health Study II (randomized, n=14 600) could not prove any protective effect of vitamin C or vitamin E (Gaziano et al., 2009).
+Both vitamin C and vitamin E have antioxidant properties, which are associated with reduced cancer risk.
+The Physicians Health Study II (randomized, n=14 600) could not prove any protective effect of vitamin C or E (Gaziano et al., 2009).
 This result is contrary to the results of SU.VI.MAX study (see below).

 Inhibition of Cyclooxygenase (COX) and Prostate Cancer Risk